Stophii/Turbo-Startup-Kit/README.md

 now the wizzy dodges the attack!

-If we wanted we can reset hI'm like this
+If we wanted we can reset him like this

 ```rust
     if state.wizzy_tween.done() {